top of page

 More Land

 When the Sanctuary first moved to this location in 1994, there were almost no other people living in the area.
 It was literally an ocean of wheat fields.
 However, if you look around you will begin to see that more and more houses are being built in every direction.
-As you can imagine, land is essential to the operation of the Sanctuary-- both obviously for the animals themselves but also to provide a buffer from civilization.
-Since 1994 the Sanctuary has grown from 160 acres to its current size of 789 acres.
+As you can imagine, land is essential to the operation of the Sanctuary-- both for the animals, of course, but also to provide a buffer from civilization.
+Since 1994, the Sanctuary has grown from 160 acres to its current size of 1,214 acres!
 Hoping to acquire additional land for these purposes, the Sanctuary approached neighbors in 2017.
 However, for a number of reasons, including the oil drilling boom in Weld County, surrounding land owners were not willing to sell their property even though they had previously given indications they would do so.
-As a result, the Sanctuary looked farther afield and ended up acquiring the nearly 10,000-acre Refuge in southern Colorado.
-Even with the Refuge, however, if financial resources allow, and land adjacent to the Sanctuary here in Keenesburg becomes available, the Sanctuary would certainly consider purchasing it so as to give it additional breathing room.
+As a result, the Sanctuary looked farther afield and in 2018, ended up acquiring a nearly 10,000-acre plot of land in southern Colorado – now called, “The Wild Animal Refuge”!
+If you have interest in supporting that incredible facility by becoming a “Founder”, please seek more information at the check-in kiosks upon your return to the Welcome Center.